brkc/brkc.github.io/README.md

 ## Experience

-**HedgeServ Ltd.** Engineer II (2023-)<br> Working on Valuations, an Angular-based UI to view/manage data sources for valuation/risk.
+**HedgeServ Ltd.** Engineer II (2023-)<br> Working on Valuations, a realtime UI to view/manage data sources for valuation/risk.
+Frontend written in Angular/ag-grid.

 - Implementing UX designs using Angular CDK with Adobe XD as reference.
-- Utilizing ag-grid library to display realtime data.
 - Created a realtime notification system for column breaches on preset limits.
 - Created a basket manager to associate instruments with custom data for display within the data grid.

 **Blaize Inc.**, Web Application Developer (2020-2023)<br> Created AI Studio, a no-code AI software platform for web.
 Frontend written in React.

-- Implemented UX designs using Material UI with Figma as reference.
 - Created interactive inference page with image classification, object detection, semantic segmentation, statistics, and data visualization.
 - Created scalable dataset management tools that include labeling, annotations,